jrkolsby/Palit/README.md

 - [ ] INF-5: Unicode Support in linux TTY with KMSCON

+- [ ] UI-20: Refactor components to be color-independent
 - [ ] UI-3: Keyboard display with feedback for keypress events
 - [ ] UI-10: Render partial waveforms
 - [ ] UI-13: Synth view